I offer you five techniques that will help you find out what you really want in life. Here they are:

 1. Make a wish list

-Try to make a list that includes as more wishes as you can think.
-The implementation of this task may take several hours, perhaps even days.
-If you are serious about getting the most out of this life, find time and make up your own wish list.
+Try to make a list that includes as many wishes as you can think.
+Getting this task done may take several hours, perhaps even days.
+If you are serious about getting the most out of your life, find the time and make up your own wish list.

-Such kind of exercises can help you develop inner vision and understand what you really want.
-They will help you get into your own subconscious mind and communicate with the genuine desires of your heart.
-The key point is the ability not to think about the process of achieving the goal but to focus solely on the goal itself.
+Such kind of mental exercises can help you develop an inner vision and discover what you really want in life.
+They will help you tune into your own subconscious mind and get in touch with the innermost desires of your heart.
+The key point is the ability to not think about the process of achieving the goal but to focus solely on the goal itself.

 So, turn on some nice, relaxing music, close your eyes, take several deep breaths to relieve tension, and then ask your subconscious mind what your life should look like in each of the following areas:

 - Marriage and intimate relationships

 - Health and physical fitness

 When you’re done thinking about each of these areas and visualizing the picture of your perfect life, open your eyes and write down everything you imagined as detailed as possible.